sbw70/verification-constraints/labs/nuvl-edge/disconnected-authority/README.md

 poc004_esp32_replay_after_restart.py
 ```

-The exact boundary version associated with the recorded run has not yet been mapped conclusively.

-For that reason, POC004 is documented as a demonstrated result but is not currently presented as a complete public reproduction folder.
+The exact boundary variant used in the recorded run has not been conclusively mapped, so POC004 is documented as a demonstrated result but is not currently included as a complete standalone folder.

-The test should not be reconstructed by mixing the original and Archer boundary variants without source-history or hash confirmation.

 ## POC004B — Replay State Across Power Loss